-With Labor Day behind us, it's official: The seasons are shifting, and that leaves us searching for fun, fall bucket list-worthy activities in NYC.
-Instead of lamenting the summer that was, let's look forward to all the fall activities that await.
+With Labor Day behind us, we're focused on finding the best fall activities in NYC for families because it's official: The seasons are shifting.
+So, instead of lamenting the summer that was, we're looking forward to all the fall activities that await.

 2. Whale Watching

 Fall is the peak season to see these sea giants in the waters off of NYC's shores.
 We've found 10 whale-watching cruises sailing from NYC or nearby.

 3. Little Island